Securing a small business loan can be a challenge. Use these strategies to be prepared for your loan search.

-Although your personal credit score is a reflection of how you meet your personal credit obligations and not your business obligations, it has become a metric many lenders use to evaluate your business creditworthiness.
+Although your personal credit score is a reflection of how you meet your personal credit obligations and not your business ones, it has become a metric many lenders use to evaluate your business creditworthiness.
 It has even become a go-no-go metric for traditional lenders—so a personal credit score below 680 will make it difficult to secure a loan at the bank.

 No Repayment Plan

 You might be applying for a loan to help fund a big, new growth initiative that will help you make more money in your business.
-While that’s exciting for you, a lender will want to know that your business will be able to make loan payments regardless of whether or not your business achieves that ROI goal.
+While that’s exciting for you, a lender will want to know that your business will be able to make loan payments regardless of whether or not your business achieves that return on investment goal.

 4. Gather Your Documents

 Getting a small business loan can mean a lot of paperwork.
 To help make the loan process go more smoothly, it’s a good idea to start getting your documents together early.
 Each lender will have their own requirements, but this list should help you get started:

 Check Your Credit Reports